 Lateral Lines

-How it helps sharks hunt: Allows them to sense prey
+How it helps sharks hunt: Detecting electrical fields to reveal hidden prey

 Effectiveness: 7/10